 The CR Writers board will list information for writers, as that information comes in to us.
 Please send any information about writing groups, contests, and conferences to us at firstname.lastname@example.org.

-The next meeting of the Poetry Society of Colorado is August 19, 2017, at 10 a.m.
-Visiting takes place earlier, and the meeting convenes at 10 a.m. sharp.
+The Poetry Society of Colorado meets on 3rd Saturdays at 10 a.m.
+Visiting takes place before, with the meeting convening at 10 a.m. sharp.
 The meeting place is Peebles, 909 Wadsworth Blvd, Lakewood, CO 80214, 2nd floor.
-Curtis Pierce will facilitate on the topic: Getting Unstuck: A Revision Workshop.”
-PSC Members and Guests,

-All submissions for this Open Contest must be postmarked by 8-19-17 or turned in at our meeting that day.
+All submissions for this Open Contest must be turned in at the meeting that day or postmarked by the date published on the website.
 Address for submissions: Cheryl Wilkie; 8930 West 57th Avenue; Arvada, CO 80002

 Open Contest Submissions: